 The cathedral here dates back to the year 800 and was Germany’s first UNESCO World Heritage Site.
 Aachen has a great sense of humour and its famous Printen (gingerbread) will delight your taste buds.

 Beethoven’s house is one of the many highlights that you can see within Bonn, where you will get a chance to see his manuscripts and last piano.
 This memorial site studies the life and work of the famous composer.

 Krämerbrücke is a large bridge that is situated in the middle of Erfurt.
 On the bridge, there are apartments, restaurants and shops.
 Some of the shops include wine merchants, art galleries, cafes and bakeries.

 Europa-Park is a huge amusement park that any thrill seeker would enjoy, with plenty of rides and shows that are suitable for all ages.
-There are also restaurants that serve a variety of food depending on where you are in the park and a number of themed hotels onsite.
+Some restaurants serve a variety of food depending on where you are in the park and several themed hotels onsite.